daft-develop/mob-attack-tool/README.md

 - You have a Circle of the Sheperd Druid or School of Necromancy Wizard and want to let them run 10+ summons without bogging down combat turns
 - The big boss monster has 6 claw attacks and a tail attack and the GM wants to focus all the attacks on one poor character without having to roll each action separately, or keeps loosing count halfway between the rolls
 - Your level 5+ character wants to use all their extra attacks on one monster but doesn't want to click through each one

+## Limitations

+- Currently damage is just rolled without saves or condition checks.
+Mobs of ghouls claws will not trigger any paralysing effects
+- Older versions of this module worked with grouped initiative modules, but isn't actively supported in newer release.
+It might still work but hasn't been tested recently

 ## How to install